Preheat the oven to 350 degrees F. Grease 2 (9-inch) round cake pans. Line bottoms with buttered parchment paper and dust with flour.

 Click here to view Food Network Kitchen's healthier version of this recipe.

-Recipe courtesy Tara Holman, Nashua, NH
+Recipe courtesy of Tara Holman, Nashua, NH